CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/README.md

     This determines the LLM and the different configurable parameters.

 1. **Construct your [`Prompts`](#prompting)**\
     Construct the context that you want to use to prompt your model.
-You can configure custom instructions and examples using the [`GuidedPrompt`](#guidedprompt) class.
+You can configure custom instructions and examples using the [`PromptTemplate`](#PromptTemplate) class.

 1. **Run your [`Flow`](#running-the-flow)**\
     Run the flow on your input data and generate output from your LLM.